5 Steps to Help Make College Saving Manageable

 2. Open a college savings account.
 You have more options than ever when it comes to saving for college, ranging from tax-advantaged government savings plans (for example, 529 plans) to investments and permanent life insurance.
 To learn more about the pros and cons of your various choices, download a free copy of the Northwestern Mutual white paper “Saving for College with Confidence: Your Guide to Education Funding.”

 3. Start right away.
 Look at your budget and come up with a realistic amount you can contribute each month.
 Even a small amount of money, if invested early, can become sizable through the power of tax-deferred compounding.
-For example, if you save $250 a month in a tax-deferred college savings plan and earn a 6 percent annual rate of return for your newborn child, you’ll have more than $148,000 for college when he or she turns 18.
+For example, if you save $250 a month in a tax-deferred college savings plan and earn a 6 percent annual rate of return for your newborn child, you’ll have nearly $100,000 for college when he or she turns 18.
 Use the College Board’s savings calculator to see how early and regular saving can make your money grow.

 What if you put off saving and your child is now in high school?
 You still have an opportunity to save.
 Remember, college costs don’t arrive all at once; they stretch over a period of four years (or more).
 Even if you get a late start, saving now can still make a difference.